cfxmarkets/php-datalayer/README.md

 * Implementing more complex and powerful DSL query parsing
 * Narrowing the role of DataContexts (currently, they handle the actual querying for datasources, which doesn't actually make much sense)

+## Note About API Documentation

+We're hoping to launch a site (https://developers.cfxtrading.com) soon that will allow us to provide more comprehensive API documentation and other resources for developers.
+While this site is not live yet, you can still generate good API documentation for this library by cloning the library, installing [Sami](https://github.com/FriendsOfPHP/Sami), and running `sami.phar update sami.config.php`.